ml-patterns/ml-patterns/README.md

-### Hi there 👋
+## Hi there 👋

-We invite you to participate in the compilation of [a library of **patterns** and **business cases**](https://github.com/ml-patterns/ml-patterns/blob/main/index.md) of machine learning projects.
+We invite you to participate in the compilation of open library of machine learning patterns, solution architectures and business cases.

-A **pattern** is a description of a common situation, its standard solution, plus a large explaining picture.
+Each page in the library consists of a description of a situation, its solution, and a large explanatory picture.
 The text is limited to 1000 characters.
-The difference between this collection and other materials on the web is that the information in it is presented as concisely as possible, only the essence.
-[An example of the design of the pattern](https://github.com/ml-patterns/ml-patterns/blob/main/patterns/feature_importance_v1.md).
+The key idea is to present information as briefly and clearly as possible - only the essence.
+[An example of the design of the solution architecture](https://github.com/ml-patterns/ml-patterns/blob/main/business_cases/Defect%20Detection%20on%20Beverage%20Packaging%20Line.md).

-Various aspects of ML-related projects will be covered:

-* mathematical
-* technical
-* devops
-* QA
-* managerial
-* entrepreneurial
-* personnel
-* financial
-* marketing and others

-The format of the **business case** is the same as that of the **pattern**: a picture, a description of the situation and its solution, plus (optionally) a link to the author and / or company.
-The difference between a **business case** and a **pattern** is that a specific project is described in a **business case**.
+## License

 The project has a free [CC BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) and is created by a team of authors.

-The project is not for commercial purposes.

-When 300 patterns are typed, a paper book will be released with an indication of all authors.
-Authors will receive free copies.

-Thank you for your attention to the project!
+## Contents

+### Key Math Concepts

+TO BE DONE

+### Key Data Science & Machine Learning Concepts

+TO BE DONE

+### Key Programming Concepts

+TO BE DONE

+### Machine Learning Design Patterns

+TO BE DONE

+### Solution Architectures

+### Business Cases

+TO BE DONE

 <!--
 **ml-patterns/ml-patterns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.